kairos-io/kairos/docs/content/upgrade/kubernetes.md

 pre = "<b>- </b>"
 +++

-c3OS upgrades can be driven either manually or via Kubernetes.
+Kairos upgrades can be driven either manually or via Kubernetes.
 In order to trigger upgrades it is required to apply a CRD to the target cluster for the upgrade.

 ### Upgrading from version X to version Y with Kubernetes